Ancestor regression in linear structural equation models: Introduction

-We present some notation that is used throughout this work.
-We use upper case letters to denote a random variable, e.g., $X$ or $Y$.
+Regarding notation, we use upper case letters to denote a random variable, e.g., $X$ or $Y$.
 We use lower case letters to denote i.i.d.\ copies of a random variable, e.g., $x$.
 If $X \in \mathbb{R}^{p}$, then $x \in \mathbb{R}^{n \times p}$.
 With a slight abuse of notation, $x$ can either denote the copies or realizations thereof.
 We write $x_j$ to denote the j-th column of matrix $x$ and $x_{i,j}$ to denote the element in row $i$ and column $j$.
 With $\leftarrow$, we emphasize that an equality between random variables is induced by a causal mechanism.
+All proofs are given in Section \ref{app:proof} in the supplementary material.